4 years full-time (plus optional placement year)

 Everyone learns at a different rate, so the number of hours will vary from person to person.
 In UK higher education the expectation is that full-time students will spend 1,200 hours a year learning.

 All of our modules have Virtual Learning Environment (VLE) websites where all crucial materials—reading lists, handouts, discussion boards—are always accessible.
 Most first-year modules provide additional self-study practice exercises on the VLE.

-We have our own departmental e-Lab, accessible 24 hours a day, for the teaching and study time of our students.
-Here you will have access to a variety of resources, including specialist linguistics software, corpora of different varieties, and online language-learning materials.
+We have our own departmental e-Lab, for the teaching and study time of our students.
+Here you will have access to a variety of resources, including specialist linguistics software and online language-learning materials.
 Several undergraduate modules are taught in this laboratory and you'll receive training in using these resources.

 You will be based in the Department of Language and Linguistic Science on Campus West.
 Most of your contact hours will be in Vanbrugh College, with some additional teaching on Campus West.